glaucocustodio/sequra-challenge/README.md

 [standard](https://github.com/standardrb/standard) is used to lint/format the code.

-### Continuous integration (CI)

-The project has continuous integration (CI) set up that among other things run the tests on every commit to branch main.
-Check `.github/workflows/ci.yml` for more details.

 ### Import process

 `db/seeds.rb` imports all merchants and orders from the files `db/seeds/merchants.csv` and `db/seeds/orders.csv` respectively.